Niikelion/Guider/examples/basic/README.md

 	buttonList->addChild(downButton);
 ```

-If this block of code looks scary, don't warry.
+If this block of code looks scary, don't worry.
 You will learn easier methods to define how elements look later on.

-Before we forget, quickly add text to show counter value and attach root to our engine.
+Before we forget, "quickly" add text to show counter value and attach root to our engine.

 ```c++
 	// counter variable